History of the National Museum of the Holodomor-Genocide

-In January 2006, there was published a joint decision of Kyiv City State Administration, Ministry of Culture and Tourism of Ukraine and the Ministry of Construction, Architecture and Housing and utility companies to conduct a nationwide open competition of the design of the memorial complex to victims of famines ( an old name of the Memorial).
+In January of 2006, a joint decision of Kyiv City State Administration, Ministry of Culture and Tourism of Ukraine and the Ministry of Construction, Architecture and Housing was published.
+The idea was to conduct a nationwide open competition for the design of the memorial complex to the victims of famines.

-Holodomor victims’ Memorial is the first stage and consists of several parts: two sculptures of angels, which is a symbolic entrance to the Memorial area, square “Millstones of destiny” surrounded by millstones.
-In the center of the square there is a sculpture of a girl which is called “Bitter memories of childhood”.
-A monument “Candle of Memory” is surrounded by a complex of artistic compositions (storks, iron crosses, boulders, slabs engraved with the years of crime against the Ukrainian people).
-The Hall of memory is the central part of the Memorial and at the moment serves as the museum.
-“Blackboards alley” includes granite countertops with a list of localities which were under a special regime that exterminated population during the famine.
+The memorial is the first part of the memorial complex and and consists of several parts: two sculptures of angels, which are a symbolic entrance to the Memorial area, square “Millstones of destiny”, surrounded bythe millstones.
+In the center of the square, there is a sculpture of a girl which is called “Bitter Memory of Childhood”.
+A monument “Candle of Memory” is surrounded by a complex of art objects (storks, iron crosses, boulders, slabs engraved with the years of crime against the Ukrainian people).
+The Hall of memory is the central part of the Memorial and serves as the museum at the moment.
+“Blackboards alley” includes granite plates with a list of localities which were under a special regime that exterminated population during the famine.

-Since 2009 a new tradition in the Ukrainian society has been developed — every fourth Saturday in November there is honoring the memory of Holodomor victims.
-On this day Kyiv city residents and visitors, with the participation of leaders of the Ukrainian state, come to the memorial and light candles to commemorate the victims of genocide.
+Since 2009, a new tradition in the Ukrainian society has been developed — every fourth Saturday in November people honor the memory of the Holodomor victims.
+On this day, Kyiv city residents and visitors, together with the leaders of the Ukrainian state, come to the memorial and light candles to commemorate the victims of genocide.

-On July 31, 2015 on the basis of the laws “On the Holodomor of 1932–1933 in Ukraine”, “On conferment of legal entities and property of the names (aliases) individuals, anniversary and holiday dates, names and dates of historical events”, “On culture”, “On museums and Museum Affairs” and the support of the public, the museum was renamed as the National Museum “Holodomor victims Memorial” from the National Museum “Holodomors’ victims’ Memorial in Ukraine”.
+On July 31, 2015 on the basis of the laws “On the Holodomor of 1932–1933 in Ukraine”, “On conferment of legal entities and property of the names of individuals, anniversary and holiday dates, names and dates of historical events”, “On culture”, “On museums and museum affairs” and due to the support of the public, the museum was renamed as the National Museum “Holodomor Victims Memorial”.

-Today National Holodomor-genocide Museum exists in the memorial form of “Candle of Memory”, whereas the complete museum with proper infrastructure is still not built.
+Today National Museum of the Holodomor-Genocide exists as the memorial form (in the “Candle of Memory”), whereas the complete museum with proper infrastructure is still not built.